ScottLogic/Technology-Carbon-Standard/pages/information/operational.md

 Consider the [PCF for a Dell XPS 13 9310 Laptop](https://www.delltechnologies.com/asset/en-us/products/laptops-and-2-in-1s/technical-support/xps-13-9310.pdf).
 This is the same example model considered in the [embodied emissions](embodied#laptop) section.
 Refer to this section for further detail on the life cycle emissions breakdown.

 Dell estimates the total carbon footprint of this laptop to be approximately 322 kg CO2e over its 4-year life time.
 Of this, 86.1% (277 kg CO2e) is attributed to embodied emissions (manufacturing, transportation, and end-of-life), while 13.9% (45 kg CO2e) is attributed to operational emissions.
-Amortizing the operational emissions over the expected 4-year life span, the annual operational emissions can be allocated as approximately 11 kg CO2e per year.
+Amortising the operational emissions over the expected 4-year life span, the annual operational emissions can be allocated as approximately 11 kg CO2e per year.

 However, employing the [high-level approach](operational#a-high-level-approach-to-estimation) discussed earlier yields a different result.
 Assuming business usage (8 hours a day) and a typical power draw of 15W[^dellxps], the estimated annual energy consumption is 26.4 kWh.
 Dell's PCF assumes Europe as usage location.
 Using an average [carbon intensity](/glossary#carbon-intensity) factor for Europe (0.328 kg CO2e per kWh in 2022)[^ember], this translates to approximately 8.66 kg CO2e of annual operational emissions per device.